The Children and Families Act 2014 came into effect on 22nd April 2014 and has led to changes in both public and private law proceedings.

-The Family Justice Review recommended substantial changes to speed up care proceedings, to help family justice operate better as a system, and to help divorcing or separating couples avoid the need to undertake court proceedings.
-The first draft of Bill to answer these recommendations was brought before Parliament on the 4th February last year.
-It received Royal Assent on 13th March 2014, and comes into force today, 22nd April 2014, as the the Children and Families Act.
+The Family Justice Review recommended substantial changes to speed up care proceedings, to help family justice operate better as a system and to help divorcing or separating couples avoid the need to undertake court proceedings.